scottorly/coviz19/README.md

 The most compelling thing about react was not the top down, double buffer, virtual dom diffing library but the discovery of JSX.
 A discovery comparable to Crockford's discovery of [**JSON**](https://json.org/).

-JSX is great but what if you don't want to bootstrap a [videogame engine](https://twitter.com/acdlite/status/978696799757086720) to build a user interface?
+JSX is a great way to represent HTML in JS but what if you don't want to bootstrap a [videogame engine](https://twitter.com/acdlite/status/978696799757086720) to build a user interface?

 [**D3**](https://d3js.org) has been the premier data visualization library for the web since it's release in 2011.
 Within it's famously verbose & oftentimes painful to follow syntax is a performant method of binding data to dom elements with a small footprint.